mahimrocky/TextRecognizer/README.md

                 .getCallback(new TextExtractCallback() {
                     @Override
                     public void onGetExtractText(List<String> textList) {
-                        // Here ypu will get list of text
+                        // Here you will get list of text

                     }
                 });